 I frequently engage in public commentary and publish policy-oriented writing on my research findings.
 I was selected to join the 2020 cohort of the Bridging the Gap Project‘s New Era Workshop, dedicated to bringing rigorous academic research into the policy sphere.
-See below for selected publications on philanthropy in health emergencies, international cooperation in the COVID-19 response, health security, and U.S. foreign policy.
+See below for selected publications on philanthropy in health emergencies, international cooperation in the COVID-19 response, and other topics in global health and U.S. foreign policy.
 A full list of interviews and media publications is available on my C.V.

 “The World Health Organization and Pandemics.”
 What’s New Podcast, hosted by Dan Cohen.
 October 13, 2020.
 Online here.